rcbotCheeseh/rcbot2/README.md

 * Check the `error.log`

 ### Changelog
+* Fixed typo for config.ini 'rcbot_meleeonly' and 'rcbot_aimsmooting'
 * Fixed a bug in getNextRoutePoint, which destroyed bot aiming, because of invalid vLook
 * Fixed reading of files with windows line ending (\r\n)
 * Fixed all offsets for Linux